 This is a battle I have been fighting for years, and I invite you to read an article about my efforts in Newsweek, 2010.

-Some clinics have tried what are called “shared risk programs”.
+Some clinics have tried what is called “shared risk programs”.
 That is where you pay for more than one round of IVF upfront and are given certain assurances that you will have a successful outcome.
 There are even promises or guarantees to return money if all attempts failed.
 We considered pursuing this at Fertility Partnership.

 There is something to be said about calming the frightened couples with guarantees and opportunities to try more than once.
 What eventually dissuaded us from pursuing this practice is the simple fact that some of the companies that provide these services are publicly held, and annual profits are visible to any and all.
 They are apparently doing quite well financially with these programs and post millions of dollars of gains each year.
 This somehow seems to businesslike to us and not in the spirit of practicing medicine.